marlonbernardes/awesome-berlin/en/pages/bank-account.md

 - [Deutsche Kreditbank](https://www.dkb.de/)

-## Only Online Banks
+## Online Banks
 These banks are different from other banks, as there are no physical branches, so you can do everything online.
 Using such banks, one gets argubaly better technological benefits.

 ### [N26](https://n26.com)
-It's often recommended because you can open an account before your Anmeldung.
-Opening a bank account at N26 is usually fast and easy.
+N26 is often recommended because you can open an account even before your Anmeldung.
+Opening a bank account here is usually fast and easy.
 You can sign up for an account [here](https://app.n26.com/register) and then follow the website instructions to create your bank account.
 You will also need a smartphone, a passport and a German address to activate your bank account.
 It offers 100% of its banking experience in English.

+However, N26 is unavailable for people from certain nations like India and Ukraine ( [N26.com](https://support.n26.com/read/000001250?locale=en) ).
+Other banks like Revolut and Transferwise are easy alternatives for online banks.

 ### [ING-DiBa](https://www.ing-diba.de/)

 ING-DiBa AG is a subsidiary of the Dutch multinational ING Group.
 It's also an online bank with no physical branches.
-Opening an account costs nothing but it may takes from one to two weeks.
+Opening an account costs nothing but it may take from one to two weeks.
 The bank offers a Giro and Visa card with no yearly fees.
 You can use your VISA card to withdraw for free in any European country.
 If you have a partner they can also have extra cards for.
 Interested?
 Start [here](https://produkte.banking.ing-diba.de/pub/girokonto-einzelkonto).

 ### Other Options
 - [Revolut](https://www.revolut.com)